‘You have to take risks – that’s how you get hits’: Network 10 head reveals the show that rebounded despite its initial flop

 Citing the TV quiz show Have You Been Paying Attention, McGarvey highlighted the importance of intuition, detailing how she continued to vouch for the show following the release of its first season despite poor ratings.

-Persistence prevailed as the network believed in her, offering to produce series two for free, with the condition that they would repay if they reached series three.
+Persistence prevailed as McGarvey and the network believed in Working Dog productions, who offered season two to the network for free, with the condition that 10 would repay if they reached series three.

 Despite the initial fall, production for series 11 is now underway.